looooongChen/MRBrainS-Brain-Segmentation/README.md

 ## Download pretrainde model

-Download the pretrained model [here](http://www.google.com) and put it under the model folder, like:
+Unzip the pretrained models in the model folder, like:

 ├─ root
 &nbsp;&nbsp;&nbsp;&nbsp;└─ models